nyc-crh/site/content/gallery/cisco-on-trial.md

 - parent activism
 - K-12 education
 tags:
  - segregation
  - court cases
  - policing & the criminal legal system
  - Black people
  - school facilities
-- protests"
+ - protest
 questions:
 - How do you think Mr. Cisco’s son Jacob, who was 6 at the time, felt about his father’s protest?
 - Do the reporter and Mr. Cisco have the same view of the facilities available at the “colored” school?